 - If electricity for EVs in your area does come from a non-renewable source, pollution (both water and air [like NOx, SO2, PM]) is more economically and easily controlled at a point source (e.g. a generation facility) rather than at your car.

 - Lifecycle GHG emissions for EVs are lower than gasoline equivalent cars in almost all cases, and are dramatically lower for areas with clean electricity (like BC!)

 - And finally, a note on scrapping your old pollution-mobile: don’t be afraid to scrap the darn thing!
 Getting it off the road is better.
-Once I get a post up that shows lifecycle emissions and pollution, you will see why.
+Once I get a post up that shows lifecycle emissions and pollution, you will see why (update: check out the graphs in this post).
 Vast majority of emissions and pollution from a gasser are in the operations phase.
 Responsibly scrap your vehicle and a very good chunk of it will be recycled into other products.
 Next best is to sell your vehicle to someone else, who likely is displacing an even older and more polluting vehicle, and you will help the cause by demonstrating demand for EVs.
 (This may surficially seem like advocating for consumerism; however I feel that on the whole this really is better for all of us.)

 This is just a small selection of articles related to environmental benefits – I have been collecting links for some time and intend to publish a blog post with more detail in 2017.

 What have I missed?
 Add it to the comments section below.

 - Less risk of fire during dry times of the year (e.g. parking in dry grass areas) – no hot muffler to ignite things!